Tag Archives: Sam Spruell

 Snow White And The Huntsman (2012)

 The decision to make Charlize Theron the key focus of the trailer is just right.
 This isn’t a film aimed at the traditional young Disney audience.
-Hence the absence of elements that quite frankly I’m glad are nowhere to be found.
-Musical numbers being just one of them.
+Hence, the absence of elements that, quite frankly, I’m glad are nowhere to be found.
+Musical numbers are just one of them.

 This tantalisingly dark 1-minute 54-second trailer arrests the senses and refuses to let go until the very last second.
 What a wonderful marriage of audio-visual delight delivered to perfection.